subtract0/super-duper-disco/README.md

 - See PLAN.md for key regression and integration tests

 ## Local Development & Telegram Bot Integration

+### ⚡ Windows Quickstart: Full Automation

+- **Use `start-dev.ps1` (PowerShell) for Windows:**
+  - This script will automatically:
+    - Kill any running Next.js and ngrok processes.
+    - Start the Next.js dev server.
+    - Start ngrok on port 3000.
+    - Wait for ngrok to be ready and set the Telegram webhook to your tunnel URL (using your `.env` bot token).
+  - **No manual ngrok or webhook steps needed!**
+  - Run with:
+    ```powershell
+    ./start-dev.ps1
+    ```
+- **To manually refresh the webhook:**
+  - Use `set-telegram-webhook.ps1` to re-set the webhook to the current ngrok URL if you restart ngrok or need to update the webhook only.
+    ```powershell
+    ./set-telegram-webhook.ps1
+    ```
+- **For Mac/Linux/CI or cross-platform:**
+  - Use the Node/TypeScript utility: `utils/ngrok.ts` (see code for usage).
+This provides similar automation for non-Windows environments.

+---

 ### Fully Automated Telegram Bot Workflow